 It does not matter whether the property is rented out long or short-term, used for short-stay accommodation some or all of the time, or left vacant.

-Property types to be excluded from the changes
+Property types excluded from the rules

 Exclusions for certain entities